Spousal Maintenance: Analysis of Facts, Finances, and Circumstances

 Ending Spousal Maintenance

-Sometimes a Judgment and Decree will specifically outline an end date of a spouse’s transitional (temporary) spousal maintenance.
+Sometimes the final divorce order specifically outlines an end date of a spouse’s transitional (temporary) spousal maintenance.
 However, consulting an attorney months prior to the expiration of spousal maintenance may be prudent to determine whether there are grounds for modification of spousal maintenance before it expires.
-Spousal maintenance may end automatically if the parties’ Judgment and Decree specifically provides for automatic termination.
-Otherwise, the paying spouse may need to file a motion with the court to requesting termination of spousal maintenance if:
+If the termination of spousal maintenance is not clearly outlined in the final divorce, the paying spouse may need to file a motion with the court to requesting termination of spousal maintenance if:

 • The recipient remarries